 The mission of the State Bar of Texas is to support the administration of the legal system, assure all citizens equal access to justice, foster high standards of ethical conduct for lawyers, enable its members to better serve their clients and the public, educate the public about the rule of law and promote diversity in the administration of justice and the practice of law.

-STATE BAR STRATEGIC GOALS
+STATE BAR STRATEGIC GOALSSERVICE TO THE PUBLIC

 Statement of Purpose